 In The Rational Optimist Ridley offers a counterblast to the prevailing pessimism of our age, and proves, however much we like to think to the contrary, that things are getting better.
 Over 10,000 years ago there were fewer than 10 million people on the planet.
 Today there are more than 6 billion, 99 per cent of whom are better fed, better sheltered, better entertained and better protected against disease than their Stone Age ancestors.
 The availability of almost everything a person could want or need has been going erratically upwards for 10,000 years and has rapidly accelerated over the last 200 years: calories; vitamins; clean water; machines; privacy; the means to travel faster than we can run, and the ability to communicate over longer distances than we can shout.

+Francis Crick: Discoverer of the Genetic Code.
 LROC Image Browser - wac_nearside.
 The Rise of the New Global Elite - Magazine.
 F.

 Scott Fitzgerald was right when he declared the rich different from you and me.
 But today’s super-rich are also different from yesterday’s: more hardworking and meritocratic, but less connected to the nations that granted them opportunity—and the countrymen they are leaving ever further behind.
 Stephen Webster/Wonderful Machine If you happened to be watching NBC on the first Sunday morning in August last summer, you would have seen something curious.

 FutureMe.org: Write a Letter to the Future.
 But does it float.
 L'Observatoire des Tendances.
 Futurity.org.
 Tomorrow is built today.
 The Future of Science 2021: A Multiverse of Exploration.
 For the last year, my colleagues and I at Institute for the Future have been researching the future of science to identify big areas of science we think will have a transformative impact over the next decade.
 We read a lot of papers, conducted interviews, hosted an Open Science unconference, held an expert workshop with researchers from UC Berkeley, Stanford, MIT, UC Davis, SETI, and private industry, and spent many weeks synthesizing what we learned.
 The result is this map, titled "A Multiverse of Exploration: The Future of Science 2021. " You can click the image to see it larger or download the PDF (front and back) here.

 The next 10 years will be very unlike the last 10 years.
 Future Shock.
 Term Toffler argued that society is undergoing an enormous structural change, a revolution from an industrial society to a "super-industrial society".
 This change overwhelms people.
-Domínio Público - Pesquisa Básica.
+He believed the accelerated rate of technological and social change left people disconnected and suffering from "shattering stress and disorientation"—future shocked.
+Toffler stated that the majority of social problems are symptoms of future shock.
+In his discussion of the components of such shock, he popularized the term "information overload.

+" In the introduction to an essay entitled "Future Shlock" in his book, Conscientious Objections, Neil Postman wrote: "Sometime about the middle of 1963, my colleague Charles Weingartner and I delivered in tandem an address to the National Council of Teachers of English.
+Development of society and production Alvin Toffler distinguished three stages in development of society and production: Agrarian, Industrial and Post-industrial.
+Fear of the future Domínio Público - Pesquisa Básica.
 Como se tornar um líder do século 21.
 025: The Next Big Thing.
 Telecom - Infraestrutura de Telecomunicações terá 12,7 bilhões até 2015.
 Home page - The Research Council of Norway.
 Knowledge Management and the Smarter Lawyer.
 Stand Up for Owners' Rights.
 If you buy something, you can do with it—and do away with it—as you want.
 Right?
 The digital age is challenging this most basic of expectations in a few ways, and EFF and its allies are on the lookout.

 The Supreme Court will soon review a court decision that, if upheld, could put handcuffs on our ability to sell digital goods, or even physical goods with copyrighted logos or artwork, simply because the goods were manufactured outside the U.S. This case is important, but its also just a small piece of a larger assault on ownership rights.
 Over the past decade, courts and copyright owners have quietly been creating a world in which digital goods are never truly owned, but only licensed.
 EFF has signed on to the Citizens' Petition for Ownership Rights, urging the U.S. government and the courts to protect our basic assumption that if you buy it, you own it, and can dispose of it as you please.
 The petition was prompted by Kirtsaeng v.
 In Kirtsaeng, the U.S. RESPONSIBLE THINKING.